Insurance and MOT needed to tax your vehicle

 Alternatively, you can apply by completing an application form.
 Send your application and fee to any test centre.

 MOT or insurance has expired

 You’ll be committing an offence if you use or keep your vehicle on the public road without a current tax disc.
-If you can't get a tax disc, you must remove your vehicle off the road.
-While your vehicle is off the road, you have 14 days in which to obtain a tax disc or make a SORN.
+If you can't get a tax disc, you must remove your vehicle from the road.
+While your vehicle is off the road, you have 14 days in which to obtain a tax disc or make a Statutory Off Road Notification (SORN.)

 Driving an untaxed vehicle to an MOT test